CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 ## Which ESP32 Cam board?

 We tested several ESP32-based camera boards.
-The main criterion was to have enough pins left to connect an SPI LoRa radio module.
+The main criterion was to have enough pins left to easily connect an SPI LoRa radio module.
 3 boards offer this capabilities: `Freenove ESP32-S3 WROOM`, `Freenove ESP32 WROVER v1.6` and `XIAO ESP32-S3 Sense`.

 <img src="https://github.com/CongducPham/PEPR_AgriFutur/blob/main/images/ESP32-camera-board.png" width="600">

 The choice was finally set to the `XIAO ESP32-S3 Sense` which has a huge developer community and enough resource to run some embedded AI processing that we want to add in the future, and all this in a quite compact format.
 The current PoC based on the XIAO ESP32S3 Sense board is shown below.
 It will be improved over the duration of the project.
-The source code is in the [Arduino_ESP32_LoRaCAM_on_esp32v3 folder](https://github.com/CongducPham/PEPR_AgriFutur/tree/main/Arduino_ESP32/Arduino_ESP32_LoRaCAM_on_esp32v3).
+The source code is in the [Arduino_ESP32_LoRaCAM_AI_on_esp32v3 folder](https://github.com/CongducPham/PEPR_AgriFutur/tree/main/Arduino_ESP32/Arduino_ESP32_LoRaCAM_AI_on_esp32v3).

 <img src="https://github.com/CongducPham/PEPR_AgriFutur/blob/main/images/ESP32S3-LoRaCam-PoC.jpg" width="400">